Razor History, Family Crest & Coats of Arms

 Razor Settlers in United States in the 20th Century

-- Anna Razor, aged 8, who emigrated to the United States from Kapusvar, in 1900
+- Anna Razor, aged 8, who immigrated to the United States from Kapusvar, in 1900

-- Rozalia Razor, aged 28, who emigrated to America from Kapusvar, in 1900
+- Rozalia Razor, aged 28, who immigrated to America from Kapusvar, in 1900

 - Ignjatya Razor, aged 43, who landed in America, in 1909